nunchuk-io/resources/content/getting-started/createMultiSig/_index.en.md

     alt = "Confirm wallet details (Screenshot)"/>

 {{< notice warning >}}
-  You will be prompted to backup your wallet by creating a BSMS (Bitcoin Secure Multisig Setup) File.
+  You will be prompted to back up your wallet by creating a BSMS (Bitcoin Secure Multisig Setup) file.
 This is highly recommended for a multisignature wallet.
-In order to recreate a multisig wallet you are required to have either the BSMS file *OR* all the keys that are associated with it.
-Put simply, if you create a 2 of 3 and lose one of the keys, you would need all 3 keys to recreate the wallet in order to recreate the wallet and sign a transaction.
-If you do not have a backup or a working wallet, you risk losing access to your funds forever.
+There are 2 options for recovery.
+Either (a) the BSMS file AND enough keys to satisfy the number of signatures requirement or (b) all keys and brute-forcing to "guess" what the original BSMS file was (this can fail with highly-customized and more advanced wallet configurations).If you do not have a backup or a working wallet, you risk losing access to your funds forever.
 {{< /notice >}}

 <img src = downloadBSMSFile.png
     alt = "Download wallet backup (Screenshot)"/>

 {{< notice note >}}
 This backup file strictly contains information about the wallet.
-This means access to this file could be used to <u>see</u> the wallet's funds but not to <u>spend</u> from the wallet.
+This means access to this file could be used to <u>track</u> the wallet's funds but not to <u>spend</u> from the wallet.
 {{< /notice >}}